 Mirena is a type of hormonal intrauterine device (IUD).
 This long-term contraceptive releases levonorgestrel, a synthetic version of the naturally occurring hormone progesterone, into the body.

 Mirena thins the lining of your uterus and thickens cervical mucus.
 This prevents sperm from traveling to and reaching the eggs.
-The progestin-only IUD can also suppress ovulation in some women.

-Keep reading to learn more about using Mirena to manage endometriosis symptoms, other hormone therapies, and more.
+Learn more about using Mirena to manage endometriosis symptoms, other hormone therapies, and more.

 To understand how Mirena can treat endometriosis, it helps to understand the relationship between the condition and hormones.